 For a very long time I was like an ostrich who hid my head in the sand.
 I would pay minimum payments think nothing of it, even using my tax return year after year to pay off credit cards.
 This made me feel a sense of accomplishment, when in reality I had just fixed a symptom.

-So the first step was taking an honest assessment of my debt.
+So the first step was taking an honest assessment of my debt, I hired a consultant from a company like the North Shore Advisory, who oversee your situation and try to best guide you.
 In looking at my debts as of today I have $19,652 in consumer (aka credit cards) debt.

 That number is years of doing the wrong thing for the right reasons, and is not future me (more on that later) style.
 With that number in mind the goal simply to pay it off but, to make sure it doesn’t continue to grow.